mazzinilab/mazzinilab.github.io/_pages/research.md

     </li>
 	<li><h3>Impact of river discharge and wind-forcing on the coastal ocean</h3>
 	<div style="text-align:justify">
 	<p>During my PhD at Oregon State University, I worked under the supervision of Dr. John A. Barth, as part of the Glider Research Group.
-I worked in different projects, investigating the role of river discharge and wind-forcing in the dynamics of the continental shelf:</p></div>
+I worked on different projects, investigating the role of river discharge and wind-forcing in the dynamics of the continental shelf:</p></div>
        <ul>
             <li><h3><a href="{{ site.url }}{{ site.baseurl }}/research/Columbia-River-Plume/"> Influence of the Columbia River Plume on the Oregon Coast</a></h3></li>
             <li><h3><a href="{{ site.url }}{{ site.baseurl }}/research/Oregon-Coastal-Current/"> The Oregon Coastal Current</a></h3></li>